What It's Like To Work At Theranos After The Fall, According To Glassdoor Reviews

 A different reviewer from January 2017 argued that the company should shut down.
 "Make it a graceful and planned shut down with respect to all who have supported you, rather than the last ones standing come to work to find the doors chained and locked."

-Many reviews conclude on an hopeless note, underscoring the company's precarious position.
+Many reviews conclude on a hopeless note, underscoring the company's precarious position.
 "I have no hope nor faith in this company at all," a January 2017 review said.

 Others, like this reviewer from January 2017, struck a more philosophical tone: